mchmarny/kadvice/README.md

 ORDER BY 1 desc
 ```

-> Before you can save the above query as `pods` view you will have to fully qualify the table.
+> Before you can save the above query as a view you will have to fully qualify the table.
 For example `kadvice.raw_events` will become `PROJECT_ID.kadvice.raw_events`

-You can then combine this data with the pod metrics from `kexport`
+We can also combine the pod event data with it's runtime metrics which will give us the reserved vs used CPU and RAM metrics.

 ```sql
 select